Skip to Content

 How does a jet ski reverse work?

-When the jet ski is placed in reverse, the curved steering nozzle plate will fully cover the thrust nozzle, and it will actually be positioned in such a way that the water will be directed towards the bottom and front of the jet ski.
-This means that because the water is being thrust in a direction that is in a forward direction, the jet ski will move in a backward direction (reverse).
+When Reverse is activated, the curved steering bucket will fully cover the thrust nozzle, and it will actually be positioned in such a way that the water will be directed towards the bottom and front of the jet ski.
+This means that because the water is being thrust in a forward direction, so the jet ski will move in a backwards (reverse).

 Do all jet skis have reverse?